 ISEE/SSAT Test Preparation

 The ISEE/SSAT class is a comprehensive test-prep class that covers math, verbal, reading comprehension, and writing.
 Classes will cycle through presenting strategies to approach the different types of problems, practicing problems/questions, and reviewing questions answered incorrectly.
-Students typically have the knowledge and skills to receive a good score and primarily require exposure to the format as well as the tricks or nuances embedded in questions, which is a focus of the class.
+Please see the ISEE/SSAT Test Prep page for additional information.

 Narrative Writing for College Applications